prip-lab/MSU-LatentAFIS/README.md

 • ```-s```: This flag specifies the path to the directory where score files should be saved.
 Note that these will overwrite any existing score files at this location.

 • ```-c```: This flag specifies the path to a codebook file needed by the matcher.
 The codebook is provided, and should be located in the same folder as the matcher.
 The file name should be something like ```codebook EmbeddingSize 96 stride 16 subdim 6.dat```.

-## Warranty
-- This software is provided as-is with no warranty or support.
-It is intended as a companion for our publications listed below, and as a reference point for other research groups pursuing similar work.

 ## Citations:
 Please cite following papers: